angeloskath/php-nlp-tools/README.markdown

 ### Algebraic Models ###

-These are specified via the **VectorRanking(model, documentset)** class.
+These are used separately.

-1. Vector Space Model
+1. VectorSpaceModel(documentset) - Classic (D,Q) tf-idf vectors computed thru Cosine similarity.
+2. PivotedNormalizedVSM(documentset) - Alternative to cosine normalization that removes a bias inherent in standard length normalization.
+3. LemurTfIdfVSM(documentset) - Implementation of Robertson's Tf in tf-idf Vector.

+### Work-In-Progress ###

+1. Persistent support for indexing.
 2. Generalized Vector Space Model (TO-DO)
 3. Latent Semantic Indexing (TO-DO, not very much focused on, due to PHP's current speed at SVD's complexity)
-4. Lemur TF_IDF (TO-DO)

-### Work-In-Progress ###

-1. Persistent support for indexing.

 Documentation